-Cursor has emerged as the gold standard for AI-powered coding, and its free tier doesn't disappoint.
-The desktop application feels familiar to anyone who's used VS Code, but with AI superpowers built directly into the interface.
+Cursor has emerged as the gold standard for AI-powered coding.
+The desktop application feels familiar to VS Code users but includes AI superpowers built directly into the interface.

 The free tier includes: